 Now all paragraphs will show up only after you click.

-Click on the Play button in the pane to see the effect of your animations in the Slide Pane.
+Click on the first item in the Animation pane and then on the Play or Play From button in the pane to see the effect of your animations in the Slide Pane.

-The animations play without any clicks!
+The preview plays without any clicks!
 Did you expect that??

 the Slide Show button on the Views